 - Weak leadership

 Still, I’m convinced a lack of knowledge and skill are major contributing factors as well, and today I want to do something about that.

 For everyone who doesn’t have a clue about how to behave in a meeting, let me suggest eight practices they ought to adopt to be a successful meeting participant.
 Feel free to share my list with them.
-If you want a clean copy, suitable for printing, I’ve got you covered.

 My suggestions are still a work-in-progress.
 Your feedback can make them better.
 What should I add?
 How should I change the definitions?
 Which would be most helpful within your organization?